 '''

-databridge@VMOPENSUS114-64:-> ps -ef | grep DBC databridge 1110 1 0 12:00 ?
+databridge@VMOPENSUS114-64:~> ps -ef | grep DBC databridge 1110 1 0 12:00 ?
 00:00:00 /opt/dbridge70/DBClntControl

 '''

 - 8. If the daemon doesn't start, in the script dbdaemon, make sure that the WORKING_DIR and INSTALLDIR environment variables are correct.
-Also, check the Client Manager's working directory to determine if a file "dbdaemon.log" was created and if it contains any clues. - 9.
-Using a browser such as Microsoft Edge or Google chrome enter the following URL https://hostname:7445/ where hostname is the name or IP address of the Administrative Console server. - 10.
+Also, check the Client Manager's working directory to determine if the file dbdaemon.log was created and if it contains any clues - 9.
+Using a browser (such as Microsoft Edge or Google Chrome) enter the following URL https://hostname:7445/ where hostname is the name or IP address of the Administrative Console server. - 10.
 From the Databridge Server page click +Add and provide the hostname or IP address of the Client Manager and the port it listen on (typically 8001).
 This will add the node to the list of servers and detect the fact that it is a Client Manager. - 11.
 Repeat step 10 for the Databridge server you wish the data source be associated with.
-This will add the node to the list of servers and detect the fact that a Databridge server on the MCP or a Databridge Enterprise Server.
-It will detect if the connection to the Databridge Server on the MCP is encrypted or not. - 12.
-Go to the page for the Client Manager you just added by Clicking on Client Managers link and click on the Client Manager in question.
-Click on the +Add menu and click on New to open the "Add new data source" dialog. - 13.
-Select the Databridge server from the dropdown list provided.
-Note that if you skipped Step 11, you can add the server by pushing the Add new server radio button and providing the server name or IP address and the port it listens on.
-When done push the continue button which move you to the next page of the dialog. - 14.
-The Administrative console retrieves the data source names configured for the server it question and prides you with a list box from which you can select the desired data source. - 15.
+This will add the node to the list of servers and detect whether the server is a Databridge server on the MCP or a Databridge Enterprise Server.
+The Administrative Console will detect if the connection to the Databridge Server on the MCP is encrypted. - 12.
+Go to the page for the Client Manager added by selecting the Client Manager's link and click on the Client Manager in question.
+From the +Add drop-down button select New to open the Add new data source page. - 13.
+Select the Databridge server from the Select server drop-down list provided.
+Note that if you skipped Step 11, you can add the server by selecting the Add new server button and providing the server name or IP address and the port it listens on.
+When finished, select the Add Server button.
+There will be a brief delay while the Administrative Console verifies the server. - 14.
+Select the Continue button to move the next page of the command. - 15.
+The Administrative console retrieves the data source names configured for the server in question and provides you with a list box from which you can select the desired data source(s). - 16.
 Fill in the rest of the boxes on the page with the various relational database information that is needed.
 This includes the database name for the Oracle Client and the relational database signon information user/password.
-When done click the Add button on the lower right corner of the display. - 16.
-Type su to switch to the root user and then copy the script dbdaemon from the location you specified in step 5 to the following location: - (Linux/Solaris) /etc/init.d - (AIX) /etc/rc.d/init.d - (HP-UX only) /sbin/init.d - 17.
+When finished, select the Add button in the lower right corner of the Administrative Console. - 17.
+Type su to switch to the root user and then copy the script dbdaemon from the location you specified in step 5 to the following location: - (Linux/Solaris) /etc/init.d - (AIX) /etc/rc.d/init.d - (HP-UX only) /sbin/init.d - 18.
 To make the operating system automatically start the daemon whenever the system starts, consult the documentation for your operating system.